 The latest suit includes investors from a wide range of funds, according to Eric Lechtzin, a lawyer at Edelson Lechtzin LLP in Bucks County, which brought the suit with firms in Wilmington, Del., and Florida.

 In an interview, Lechtzin agreed that back payments to investors in Vagnozzi’s Atrium and ProMed litigation-based funds, administered by Conshohocken-based Experity Ventures, could be paid and regular payments resume once a new administrator is in place.

 But the life-settlement funds are more “problematic,” he added.
-He said he had not found any Pillar investors, even ones invested for a decade, who say they have gotten their entire original investment back, let alone projected profits.
+He said he had not found any Pillar investors, back to the first Pillar fund in 2010, who say they have gotten their entire original investment back, let alone projected profits.

-One of the funds' policy suppliers, Texas-based Life Partners, went bankrupt in 2015.
-Earlier this year, Vagnozzi wrote to investors who had invested in funds built upon buys by the Texas company to acknowledge problems.
+One of the funds’ policy suppliers, Texas-based Life Partners, went bankrupt in 2015.
+Earlier this year, Vagnozzi wrote to investors who had bought funds built upon the Texas company’s policies and acknowledged problems.

 “It goes without saying,” he said, “I apologize for how poorly this fund has performed.”

 Coventry First replaced Life Partners as lead policy supplier.
 Even so, some more recent investors have also complained that policies have not paid off as expected.

 The Edelson firm filed an earlier federal RICO lawsuit, Caputo vs. Vagnozzi, in Delaware last summer on behalf of a Pennsylvania couple who had invested in Par.
 That suit, solely focused on Par Funding investments, has been frozen until the SEC action is resolved.
 A third RICO lawsuit, which seeks class-action status, has also been filed in Florida.